Healthy-AI/IncomeSim/README.md

 In addition, we seek to estimate the average treatment effect (ATE), $$\mathrm{ATE} = \mathbb{E}[\Delta]$$ using the first two conditioning sets above for adjustment.

+* *Note: The intervention variable ```studies``` is simulated with 4 values: Full-time studies, No studies, Evening course and Day course.
+In the Tasks above, samples with interventions other than Full-time studies or No studies can be discarded, or used for learning, depending on the estimator.*

 ### Evaluation

 We measure the quality in estimates by the $R^2$, MSE, RMSE for CATE and the absolute error (AE) for ATE.
 Due to the complexity of the simulator, the CATE and ATE are not known as closed-form.